Amazon Route 53: Authoritative DNS Management for Production-Grade AWS Architectures

 ALIAS QueriesFREEUnlimitedOnly for AWS resources

-Latency-based Queries$0.60Per million+50% vs Standard
+Latency-based Queries$0.60Per million50% premium vs Standard

-Geo/Geoproximity Queries$0.70Per million+75% vs Standard
+Geo/Geoproximity Queries$0.70Per million75% premium vs Standard

-Health Checks (Standard)$0.50/monthPer health check30s interval
+Health Checks — Standard$0.50/monthPer health check30s interval

-Health Checks (Fast)$1.00/monthPer health check10s interval
+Health Checks — Fast$1.00/monthPer health check10s interval

-Health Checks HTTPS+$1.00/monthAdditionalSSL handshake overhead
+Health Checks — HTTPS+$1.00/monthAdditionalSSL handshake overhead

 Calculated Health Checks$1.00/monthPer health checkCombines multiple checks

-Domain RegistrationVariablePer domain/year.com ~12/year,.io 12/year, .io ~35/year
+Domain RegistrationVariablePer domain/year.com approximately 12/year,.ioapproximately12/year, .io approximately 35/year

-Free Tier (First 12 months)
+Free Tier — First 12 Months

-• 1 Hosted Zone FREE
+• 1 Hosted Zone at no charge

-• Latency-based Queries NOT included
+• Latency-based Queries are not included

 Real Cost Calculation

-Scenario: Multi-region app with failover
+Scenario: multi-region application with failover

 Infrastructure:

-- 1 Hosted Zone (myapp.com)
+- 1 Hosted Zone for myapp.com

-- 2 regions (sa-east-1 PRIMARY, us-east-1 SECONDARY)
+- 2 regions: sa-east-1 as PRIMARY, us-east-1 as SECONDARY

-- 2 Health Checks (one per region, 30s interval)
+- 2 Health Checks, one per region, 30s interval

-- 5M queries/month (80% ALIAS to ALB, 20% CNAME subdomains)
+- 5M queries/month -- 80% ALIAS to ALB, 20% CNAME subdomains

-- Latency-based routing on some subdomains (1M queries/month)
+- Latency-based routing on some subdomains: 1M queries/month

 Monthly costs: